JavaAIDev/llm-agent-builder/website/docs/quickstart/intro.md

 ## Prerequisites

-To create your first LLM agent, you need:
+To create your first LLM agent, you'll need:

 - API key to access a LLM service with function calling support.
-- Some tools for the agent to use
+- Some tools for the agent to use.

 Following LLM services are supported:

 - OpenAI
-- Mistral AI
-- Aliyun Dashscope

 For tools, there are some shared tools:

 - Read local file
 - Write local file
 - Extract web page content
-- Execute Python code
+- Execute Python / Java code
+- Run SQL query

 It's also very easy to create custom tools.

-## Create Spring Boot Project
+## Create Agents using CLI

 Create a Spring Boot project with `spring-boot-starter-web` starter.